 These Earth Day coloring pages are fun to color with your family!
 Use them to spark a conversation and post them on your fridge to serve as a beautiful reminder.

-Can you believe Earth Day is almost 50 years old?!
+Can you believe Earth Day is more than 50 years old?!
 First celebrated in 1970, it’s grown to a worldwide event that’s observed every April 22.

 The first time I can remember hearing about Earth Day was in middle school when we were invited to do a paper bag decorating contest.
 I actually won the contest for my school, though I couldn’t tell you anymore what, exactly, I won!
 Probably the joy and privilege of having my bag on the wall at a local grocery store alongside bags decorated by other middle schoolers.

 Today I’m sharing 20+ Earth Day and environmental coloring pages to help you and your family remember the core message of making more environmentally-friendly choices whenever possible.

 These pages are great all year, not just on Earth Day!

 This post may include affiliate links, which means I may earn a small commission on purchases made through these links at no additional cost to you.

 As I’ve written several times this year, we’re trying to become a lower waste family.
 Here are a few easy ways to lessen your impact on the environment all year long, not just on Earth Day!